skanthiah/icap/README.md

 ## Installation

-	This code can be installed by importing the pom.xml run as Spring Boot Application.
+	This code can be installed by importing the pom.xml and executed as Spring Boot Application.

 ## Usage